bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-05-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 Individual life coaching will ensure that each finds their way and unfolds the journey towards their chosen aspirations and purpose.
 As a group, we will grow together through the community space of sharing and expanding our understanding.

 We have tried to bring the most out of the retreat in a jist for 5 days where you can unwind, absorb the new and leave re(un)structured for a better life, made possible with the help of Eastern philosophy, mysticism and spirituality.
+2jiJcZLoGfw

 Join our Green Tara retreat happening right after this one at the same location.
 See]

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2jiJcZLoGfw?si=kIcw4O0qvXGHRs8g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uMjRD5_oQAQ?autoplay=1&mute=1&loop=1&playlist=uMjRD5_oQAQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 [Register for Dharani Wellness Retreat](https://forms.gle/Zxz61xDD1u53KtS6A)